dansand/trench_pull_force/README.md

-#  Analysis of the 'trench pull force' in a numerical subduction Zone Model
+#  Analysis of the 'trench pull force' in a numerical subduction zone model

 This repository contains data and post-processing analysis for a 2D numerical model of subduction.